 5.4 Scissors shall be free from cracks, seams, burrs, flaws and other defects.
 The surfaces of the scissors shall be finished smooth, passivated and polished bright.
 The edges shall be even and rounded except for the cutting edge which shall be sharp.
 The cutting edge shall not have any feather.

-All dimensions in millimetres
+All dimensions in millimetres.

-Fig. 1 Dissecting Scissors, Blunt Point, Triangular Blade, Straight And Curved On Flat, Mcindoe's Pattern
+Fig. 1 Dissecting Scissors, Blunt Point, Triangular Blade, Straight and Curved on Flat, Mcindoe's Pattern

 All dimensions in millimetres.